microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

     but initial version will just detect violations and mark as conflicted.
 -   We can ways to update existing schema:
     -   Could support OP that changes a schema in a way where all data that was accepted by the old schema is accepted by the new one (ex: add optional fields (if compatible with extra fields), move required field into extraFields, add a type to a field).
     -   Could even do things like apply a change to all nodes with a specific type to enable edits which modify a schema and update data atomically (ex: alter table like from sql).
-THis does not work with partial checkouts well.
+This does not work with partial checkouts well.

 ## Use as `View Schema`